Lyneham

 Lyneham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-As of the latest Census, Lyneham's dwelling structures comprised 27.0% houses and 73.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Lyneham was at 23.5%, with mortgaged dwellings at 26.8% and rented ones at 49.7%.
-The median monthly mortgage repayment in the area was $1,800, below the Australian Capital Territory average of $2,080.
-The median weekly rent figure for Lyneham was $425, compared to the Australian Capital Territory's $450.
-Nationally, Lyneham's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Lyneham, as per the latest Census evaluation, 27.0% of dwellings were houses while 73.0% consisted of other types such as semi-detached properties, apartments and 'other' dwellings.
+This contrasted with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Lyneham stood at 23.5%, with mortgaged dwellings at 26.8% and rented properties at 49.7%.
+The median monthly mortgage repayment in the area was $1,800, lower than the Australian Capital Territory average of $2,080.
+The median weekly rent figure for Lyneham was $425 compared to the ACT's $450.
+Nationally, Lyneham's mortgage repayments were below the Australian average of $1,863 while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing